Lee Hong Chuang

 |

-Lee works in information technology (IT).
-Outside of IT, he is the vice-president of the Singapore Wushu Dragon and Lion Dance Federation (SWDLDF) and a former national gymnast who proceeded to organise the 2010 Summer Youth Olympics and 2015 SEA Games, among other projects.[3][4]
+Lee works in information technology.
+He is also a former national gymnast, and the vice-president of the Singapore Wushu Dragon and Lion Dance Federation.
+Lee helped organise the 2010 Summer Youth Olympics and 2015 SEA Games.[3][4]

 Lee received the Pingat Bakti Masyarakat (PBM)[b] in 2005.
 In 2013, he received the Bintang Bakti Masyarakat (BBM)[c] as the chairperson of the T-Net Advisory Council under the People's Association (PA).[3]

-Lee began volunteering in 1989[4][5] and became a PAP activist at the party's Teck Ghee branch in 2004.[1][3]
+Lee began volunteering for the PAP in 1989[4][5] and became a PAP activist at the party's Teck Ghee branch in 2004.[1][3]

 In September 2014, Lee replaced Desmond Choo as the grassroots advisor[d] for Hougang Single Member Constituency (SMC), a stronghold for the Workers' Party (WP).
 He was later revealed to be the PAP candidate for the constituency in the leadup to the 2015 general election.[4][7]
 He was defeated by incumbent Png Eng Huat, obtaining 42.34% of the vote.[9][10]